 We’re going to ignore all of the arguments and just go with the choices of an individual owner.

 Those who are against the practice don’t have to support it by purchasing a pup with cropped ears and can allow the dog to keep its extra flaps.
 The ears will be folded over forward, draping on either side of the dog’s head- much in the way you’d expect from a Labrador Retriever.

-The cuteness factor of a pup or even an adult for that matter is preserved with the folded-over ear look.
+The cuteness factor of a pup or even an adult is preserved with the folded-over ear look.
 This alone may sway an owner to keep the ears un-cropped.

-Also, folks that get a Cane Corso pup may not have any intention to utilize the dog for any of its natural strengths.
-Perhaps an owner doesn’t want it to guard or perform any other job where it willingly throws itself in between owners or property and any form of danger.
+Also, folks that get a Cane Corso pup may not intend to utilize the dog for any of its natural strengths.
+An owner may not want it to guard or perform any other job where it willingly throws itself between owners or property and any form of danger.

 The practical reasoning for cropping the ears of a Cane Corso have been previously touched upon, but other reasons involve the general menacing appearance of the breed with its pointed ears.
 Some people, whether they want to use the dog as a guard dog or not, love the rough and tumble look of the cropped-eared Cane Corso.